 Leicester Square is perhaps most recognised as the site of many important cinemas, which often host national and international film premieres.
 Venues include the Odeon Leicester Square and the Empire Leicester Square, while the Prince Charles Cinema, Odeon Panton Street and Vue Cinemas are located just off the square.
 Many of the area's cinemas were former nineteenth century theatres that were converted to showcase films.
 The Hippodrome Casino and the headquarters for Global Radio are also found on the square.

 Retail, entertainment and tourism are top industries in and around Leicester Square.
 The pedestrianised square is a popular tourist draw and sees several events throughout the year, including Chinese New Year festivities and the London Film Festival.
 Hotels located on or near the square include the W London Leicester Square, the Premier Inn London Leicester Square and the Radisson Blu Edwardian Hampshire.
 There are numerous restaurants, bars and nightclubs throughout the area that help drive the area's evening economy.
-Leicester Square is also just north of Trafalgar Square, which is home to top tourist attractions including the National Gallery and National Portrait Gallery.
+Leicester Square is also just north of Trafalgar Square, which is home to top tourist attractions, including the National Gallery and National Portrait Gallery.

 Office Buildings in Leicester Square

 Businesses based around Leicester Square find themselves at the crossroads of many of central London's most important industries.
-It provides a great location for businesses working with government departments and decision makers to the south in Westminster.
+It provides a great location for businesses working with government departments and decision makers to the south of Westminster.
 The area is also ideally situated for businesses working with the West End's creative industries including fashion, media and television/film production sectors in Covent Garden and Soho.

 LSQ London, a new landmark building at 48 Leicester Square, occupies much of the square's western side.
 Completed in 2016, the new office building has 95,000 square feet of office accommodation that has been designed specifically for corporate headquarters.
-It also features 17,000 square feet in retail space.
+It also features 17,000 square feet of retail space.

 Leicester Square Transportation Links